Mathan7767/Inventory_Management_System/README.md

   - index.html acts as homepage of the website.

 # Built With
-  - To build it, you will need to download and unpack the latest (or recent) version of Maven (https://maven.apache.org/download.cgi).
+  - To build it, you will need to [download](https://maven.apache.org/download.cgi) and unpack the latest (or recent) version of Maven.
   - Now put the ***mvn*** command on your path.
   - Install the Core Platform, Java 1.8(or higher) JDK and make sure your run ``` Java ``` from command line.
   - Now you can run ```mvn lean install``` and Maven will complie your project